 #4 Adil Rashid (England)

 England’s premier spinner Adil Rashid was in the news last year when he dismissed KL Rahul on a magical delivery when the ball pitched outside the leg stump and went onto hit the off stump.
 The leg-spinner also dismissed Virat Kohli in a similar fashion.

 In the test arena, Rashid looked promising as he spun a web around the batsmen, his ability in limited overs cricket makes him a deadly choice for the World Cup next year.

 |Also READ Who has the highest boundary percentage in IPL history?|

 Rashid has picked up 130 wickets in 85 ODIs.
 He will have the home advantage when he features in the World Cup.

 South African speedster Kagiso Rabada came into the limelight after he helped South Africa to glory in the 2014 edition of the U19 World Cup.
 Rabada matched fire with fire as he bowled his heart out in the U19 World Cup, soon after, he made a permanent place for himself in South Africa’s test and one-day line-ups.

-Rabada displays quick pace along with impeccable accuracy, he moves the ball upfront and bowls deadly Yorkers at the back-end of the innings.
-The 23-year-old has picked up 86 wickets in 54 ODIs with the best figures of 6 for 16.
+Rabada displays quick pace along with impeccable accuracy, he moves the ball upfront and bowls deadly yorkers at the back-end of the innings.
+The 23-year-old has picked up 106 wickets in 66 ODIs with the best figures of 6 for 16.
 He will lead South Africa’s bowling attack in the World Cup next year.

 He has played 5 ODIs in England in which he has picked 8 wickets.
-With the red ball, Rabada has scalped 16 wickets at a strike rate of around 50.
 He will be the main man for the Proteas when they take the field against England in their opening World Cup encounter.

 #2 Rashid Khan (Afghanistan)